- Fantastic Team

 First things first – you need to defrost the freezer if you want to clean it properly.
 So, this is where you start:

-Now that you’re fully prepared, it’s time to begin cleaning it.
+Now that you’re fully prepared, it’s time to begin cleaning the freezer.
 Keep in mind that you will need to clean the shelves and drawers, too.

 - Wipe ice down with a hot cloth.